Military history of Brazil: Paraguayan War

 On October 12, Brazilian troops invaded Uruguay.
 The followers of the Colorado Venancio Flores, who had the support of Argentina, united with the Brazilian troops and deposed Aguirre.

 When attacked by Brazil, the Uruguayan Blancos asked for help from Solano López, but Paraguay did not directly come to their ally's aid.
 Instead, on November 12, 1864, the Paraguayan ship Tacuari captured the Brazilian ship Marquês of Olinda which had sailed up the Río Paraguay to the province of Mato Grosso.
 Paraguay declared war on Brazil on December 13 and on Argentina three months later, on March 18, 1865.
 Uruguay, already governed by Venancio Flores, aligned itself with Brazil and Argentina.

-At the beginning of the war, the military force of the Triple Alliance was inferior to that of Paraguay, which included more than 60,000 well-trained men – 38,000 of whom were immediately under arms – and a naval squadron of 23 vapores and five river-navigating ships, based around the gunboat the Tacuari.
+At the beginning of the war, the military force of the Triple Alliance was inferior to that of Paraguay, which included more than 60,000 well-trained soldiers – 38,000 of whom were immediately under arms – and a naval squadron of 23 vapores and five river-navigating ships, based around the gunboat the Tacuari.
 Its artillery included about 400 cannons.

 The armies of Brazil, Argentina, and Uruguay were a fraction of the total size of the Paraguayan army.
 Argentina had approximately 8,500 regular troops and a squadron of four vapores and one goleta.
 Uruguay entered the war with fewer than 2,000 men and no navy.
 Many of Brazil's 16,000 troops were initially located in its southern garrisons.
 The Brazilian advantage, though, was in its navy: 42 ships with 239 cannons and about 4,000 well trained crew.
 A great part of the squadron already met in the River Plate basin, where it had acted, under the Marquis of Tamandaré, in the intervention against Aguirre.

 Brazil, however, was unprepared to fight a war.
 Its army was unorganized.
 The troops used in the interventions in Uruguay were composed merely of the armed contingents of gaucho politicians and some of the staff of the National Guard.
 The Brazilian infantry who fought in the War of the Triple Alliance were not professional soldiers but volunteers, the so-called Voluntários da Pátria.
 Many were slaves sent by farmers.
 The cavalry was formed from the National Guard of Rio Grande Do Sul.

 Brazil, Argentina and Uruguay would sign the Treaty of the Triple Alliance in Buenos Aires on May 1, 1865, allying the three River Plate countries against Paraguay.
 They named Bartolomé Mitre, president of Argentina, as supreme commander of the allied troops.

 During the first phase of the war Paraguay took the initiative.
 The armies of López dictated the location of initial battles — invading Mato Grosso in the north in December 1864, Rio Grande do Sul in the south in the first months of 1865 and the Argentine province of Corrientes.